rajath-optit/Lab_Training_Example_Application/Training_Experiment_Applications/1.Application_bigginers/0.maven_build_java/README.md

 use this to learn maven build

 step1:install maven
-step2:build the hava application using maven command mvn build
+step2:build the java application using maven command mvn build